1. Ready-made Cereal

 7. Avocado toast

 Avocado toast is my “good mood” or “cheer me up” breakfast.
 I just love to savour every morsel while I eat it, so I tend to reserve it for a morning off, when I am not rushing and have time to really enjoy it.
-Mash an avocado (or half, if you are a light eater) and spread it on bread or toast.
+Mash half an avocado and spread it on bread or toast.
 Feel free to add toppings of your choice such as a fried egg or tomato slices (Pinterest users have turned avocado toast into an art form and you will find so many variations).
 My favourite toppings are dates/ figs/ cranberries and chia seeds/pumpkin seeds.
 When its avocado toast day, I know it’s gonna be a good day 😊

 8. Peanut butter on toast, banana and chia seeds